- Hal Ackerman

 Visit Allison’s website at http://www.allisonestes.com/.

 Jen Fitzgerald is a poet, essayist, and a native New Yorker who received her MFA in Poetry at Lesley University.
 She is the Count Director for VIDA: Women in Literary Arts and the host of the New Books in Poetry Podcast.
 She was a Bread Loaf 2014 Conference attendee.
 Her work has been featured on PBS Newshour and Harriet: The Poetry Foundation Blog and in Tin House, and AAWW: Open City, among others.
-She is a member of New York Writers Workshop and is the author of a forthcoming collection: The Art of Work (Noemi Press, 2016).
+She is a member of New York Writers Workshop and is the author of The Art of Work (Noemi Press, 2016).
 She is at work on her memoir.

 Luis H. Francia